irmakoz1/Facial_Emotion_Recognition_python_unity/README.md

 This repository is for using Facial Emotion Recognition with Deepface and OpenCV in Unity with a UDP server between Unity and Python.

-Thanks to these 2 repositories I was able to develop this repository:

-1- Python Unity Socket Communication Created by Youssef Elashry.

-2- Facial-Emotion-Recognition-using-OpenCV-and-Deepface by Manish Tipari.

-3- If you use the scripts here, please cite me and these two people.

 With this, you do not have to pay the OpenCV extension in Unity.
 Just by changing the code a bit, you can send and receive any data between Python and Unity.